 The Group principally covers its financial needs with internally generated funds.
-Funds are mainly managed through short-term deposits, etc. - 2) Details of financial instruments and associated risks Accounts receivable - trade, which are operating receivables, are exposed to credit risks of customers.
-Government bonds, which are included in investment securities, are exposed to the risk of market price fluctuations.
+Funds are mainly managed through short-term deposits, etc.

+2) Details of financial instruments and associated risks

+Accounts receivable - trade, which are operating receivables, are exposed to credit risks of customers.
+Investment securities mainly consist of shares, bonds, government bonds, etc., each of which are exposed to the issuer's credit risk, the risk of interest rate fluctuations and the risk of market price fluctuations.

-Shares, shares of subsidiaries and associates, and investments in capital of subsidiaries and associates, which are included in investment securities, are not exposed to the risk of market price fluctuations, since these securities are not valued at fair value.
+Shares of subsidiaries and associates, and investments in capital of subsidiaries and associates are not exposed to the risk of market price fluctuations, since these securities are not measured at fair value.